Strict enforcement of initiative rejected - SWI swissinfo.ch

 “It is the death of direct democracy,” said Adrian Amstutz, a senior member of the House of Representatives for the People’s Party and of the initiative committee.

-However, Kurt Fluri, a lawyer and member of the House of Representatives for the centre-right Radical Party who also is the mayor of Solothurn, said the “light” version would preserve the Swiss-EU bilateral accords but also limit EU leverage on Switzerland.
+However, Kurt Fluri, a lawyer and member of the House of Representatives for the centre-right Radical Party, said the “light” version would preserve the Swiss-EU bilateral accords but also limit EU leverage on Switzerland.

-"We would be freed from the pressure that the EU wanted to exert on us," he told parliament.
+"We would be freed from the pressure that the EU wanted to exert on us," Fluri, who authored the compromise version, told parliament.

+The Swiss business federation, economiesuisse, which represents companies that employ more than two million people in Switzerland, said it was pleased by the outcome in the House.
+The decision by the House, it said, will enable Switzerland to set its own priorities while still allowing for "EU-acceptable remedies" if needed.

+"It is now up to the Senate to present possibly more effective measures," the federation said in a statement, adding that those measures must focus on a method of implementation that "remains economically acceptable and retains the bilateral agreements with the European Union".

 Government dilemma

-Justice Minister Simonetta Sommaruga, speaking for a government that had opposed the intiatitive, described the situation as a great dilemma of Swiss politics.
+Justice Minister Simonetta Sommaruga, speaking for a government that had opposed the initiative, described the situation as a great dilemma of Swiss politics.

 On the one hand, the country risks breaking international accords with the EU, she said.
 On the other hand, it risks subverting a national vote.
 "What we can rule out today,” she told parliament, “is finding a mutually agreed solution with the EU that will allow us to fully implement our constitutional initiative.”

-The Senate, the upper parliamentary chamber, is likely to discuss the bill during the regular winter session in December.
-The authorities have until next February to implement the requirements of the initiative.
+The Senate, the other parliamentary chamber, is likely to discuss the bill during the regular winter session in December.
+The authorities have until February to implement the requirements of the initiative.

 There is also an initiative pending which calls for a new nationwide vote, effectively revoking the 2014 ballot.